-Vincent Price introduces The Christmas Carol while holding a copy of a book that clearly says A Christmas Carol.
+Vincent Price introduces The Christmas Carol while holding a copy of a book that says A Christmas Carol.

 I’m guessing this was simply for convenience.
 After all, “The” is considerably easier to say than “A”.

 The staging of that clip is fairly typical of the rest of the film.
-Flat, boring and done in one take.
+Flat and boring.
+Done in one take.

 Never before have overacting and underacting been blended together so marvelously as when Marley’s ghost enters.